-Musca domestica Linnaeus, commonly known as the house fly, carries numerous diseases, including diphtheria, typhoid, tuberculosis, dysentery, leprosy, cholera, anthrax, and intestinal parasites, which threaten public health.
-M. domestica can transmit over 100 harmful pathogens, such as enteropathogenic microbes, enteroviruses, and protozoan cysts, to animals and humans.
-The house fly is a widely distributed species which makes up 98 percent of the flies that enter houses.
-It is considered to be one of the most unsanitary insect pests.
-M. domestica is challenging to control because it can easily adjust to various environmental conditions, has a high reproductive capacity, and overgrows.
+Musca domestica Linnaeus, commonly known as the house fly, carries numerous diseases, including diphtheria, typhoid, tuberculosis, dysentery, leprosy, cholera, anthrax, and intestinal parasites, which threaten public health.1 M. domestica can transmit over 100 harmful pathogens, such as enteropathogenic microbes, enteroviruses and protozoan cysts to animals and humans.^{2,3} The house fly is a widely distributed species which makes up 98 percent of the flies that enter houses.
+It is considered to be one of the most unsanitary insect pests.4 M. domestica is challenging to control because it can easily adjust to various environmental conditions, has a high reproductive capacity, and overgrows.
 Regrettably, the resistance of house flies to commonly-used pesticides, such as organophosphates, insect growth regulators (IGR), and bacterial larvicides, is constantly growing.
-This resistance has become the main obstacle in managing vector-borne diseases.
-Direct contact with or immersion treatment of housefly larvae can lead to the development of insect resistance.
-Therefore, we are pursuing a traditional approach of the application of new pesticides using distinct chemical compounds to control the third larval stage of the house fly.
+This resistance has become the main obstacle in managing vector-borne diseases.5 Direct contact with or immersion in housefly larvae can lead to the development of insects.
+Therefore, we are pursuing a traditional approach to the application of new pesticides using distinct chemical compounds to control the third larval stage of the housefly.

-Heterocyclic chemistry is important in both chemical and natural systems.
-Pyridine and 2-pyrazolinebased heterocycles demonstrate a diverse array of biological activities, encompassing anti-cancer,7-9 antiviral, antibacterial,12-14 and a pivotal role in pesticide production.
+Heterocyclic chemistry is important in both chemical and natural systems.6 Pyridine and 2-pyrazolinebased heterocycles demonstrate a diverse array of biological activities, encompassing anti-cancer,^{7-9} antiviral,^{10, 11} antibacterial,^{12-14} and a pivotal role in pesticide production.^{15, 16}

-Building upon the discoveries above and in line with previous endeavors, we have chosen to create innovative insecticides containing pyridine or 2-pyrazoline rings to target the larval phase of the common housefly, M. domestica Linnaeus (Diptera: Muscidae).
+Building upon the discoveries above and in line with previous endeavors,^{17, 18} we have chosen to create innovative insecticides containing pyridine or 2-pyrazoline rings to target the larval phase of the common housefly, M. domestica Linnaeus (Diptera: Muscidae).
 The aim of this study was to examine the impact of different compounds containing pyridine and 2-pyrazoline on the survival rates of third-instar larvae of M. domestica.
 Figure 1 displays the structures of various insecticides that are derived from pyridine, 2-pyrazoline, and thiophene, along with the compounds that are being investigated.